Breaking down digital barriers for physical and cognitive disabilities

 5. Psychological disabilities: These affect a person’s mental health and include conditions such as depression, anxiety, bipolar disorder, and schizophrenia.

-6. Neurodevelopmental disabilities: These typically manifest early in development and can affect a person’s behavior, memory, or ability to learn.
+6. Neurodevelopmental disabilities typically manifest early in development and can affect a person’s behavior, memory, or learning ability.
 Common examples include autism spectrum disorders and attention-deficit/hyperactivity disorder (ADHD).

-In contrast, less visible disabilities, such as mental health issues or cognitive impairments, often receive less public understanding and accommodation.
-This can lead to significant disparities in support and acceptance, inadvertently marginalizing those with less visible disabilities in advocacy efforts.
-The good news is that assistive technologies are enhancing the functional abilities of individuals with disabilities, helping to level the playing field.
+In contrast, less visible disabilities, such as mental health issues or cognitive impairments, often receive less public understanding and accommodation than people with physical disabilities.
+This can lead to significant disparities in support and acceptance, inadvertently marginalizing less visible disabilities in advocacy efforts.
+The good news is that assistive technologies help level the playing field.

-Let’s take a look at the tech helping people with all types of disability from not feeling excluded or left behind.
+Let’s examine the tech that helps people with disabilities avoid feeling excluded or left behind.

 It’s important to remember that there is no one-size-fits-all solution when building technology that addresses physical impairments, cognitive challenges, and mental health issues, including considerations for physical accessibility.
 Every user is different and has different requirements.
-We’ll list a selection of technologies built for various needs across many different sets of circumstances in terms of ability and disability:
+We’ll list a selection of technologies built for various needs across many different sets of circumstances concerning ability and disability:

-1. Assistive devices: Technological advances have led to the development of a wide array of assistive devices for physical disabilities and software that cater to various disabilities.
+1. Assistive devices: Technological advances have led to the development of a wide array of assistive assistive technology for people with physical disabilities.
 For example, screen readers and text-to-speech software help those with visual impairments access digital content, while speech recognition software assists those with mobility impairments.

 2. Customization and adaptability: Technology allows for personalization that can accommodate individual needs.
 Adjustable settings, such as text size, screen contrast, and keyboard configuration, make devices more accessible to people with varying physical and sensory impairments.

-3. Communication enhancements: Technologies such as real-time captioning and sign language translation apps have revolutionized communication for the deaf and hard of hearing.
+3. Communication enhancements: Technologies like real-time captioning and sign language translation apps have revolutionized communication for the deaf and hard of hearing.
 Similarly, communication boards and speech-generating devices aid those with speech impairments.

 4. Cognitive aids: Apps that assist with executive functioning can be invaluable for individuals with cognitive disabilities.
 These tools help manage time, remember tasks, and streamline decision-making processes.